ChenxingWang93/javascript/README.md

       itemsCopy[i] = items[i];
     }

-    // good
+    // good👍👍👍
     const itemsCopy = [...items];
     ```

   <a name="arrays--from"></a>
   <a name="arrays--from-iterable"></a><a name="4.4"></a>
-  - [4.4](#arrays--from-iterable) To convert an iterable object to an array, use spreads `...` instead of [`Array.from`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from)
+  - [4.4](#arrays--from-iterable) To convert an iterable object to an array,转换可迭代对象到数列中 use spreads `...` instead of [`Array.from`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from)

     ```javascript
     const foo = document.querySelectorAll('.foo');

-    // good
+    // good👍👍👍
     const nodes = Array.from(foo);

-    // best
+    // best👍👍👍👍
     const nodes = [...foo];
     ```

   <a name="arrays--from-array-like"></a>
-  - [4.5](#arrays--from-array-like) Use [`Array.from`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from) for converting an array-like object to an array.
+  - [4.5](#arrays--from-array-like) Use [`Array.from`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from) for converting an array-like object to an array. 转换一个array-like 对象to一个array

     ```javascript
     const arrLike = { 0: 'foo', 1: 'bar', 2: 'baz', length: 3 };

-    // bad
+    // bad👎👎👎
     const arr = Array.prototype.slice.call(arrLike);

-    // good
+    // good👍👍👍
     const arr = Array.from(arrLike);
     ```

   <a name="arrays--mapping"></a>
-  - [4.6](#arrays--mapping) Use [`Array.from`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from) instead of spread `...` for mapping over iterables, because it avoids creating an intermediate array.
+  - [4.6](#arrays--mapping) Use [`Array.from`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from) instead of spread `...` for mapping over iterables,在可迭代对象上映射 because it avoids creating an intermediate array.避免创建一个中间阵列

     ```javascript
-    // bad
+    // bad👎👎👎
     const baz = [...foo].map(bar);

-    // good
+    // good👍👍👍
     const baz = Array.from(foo, bar);
     ```